 Educational coffee talks

-We have three upcoming coffee talks and one cocktail talk.
+We have upcoming coffee talks.
 The format for these talks is a brief presentation by a Stanford doctor or specialist with a Q&A session.
 These events are in a member's home and are kept to 20 attendees, providing an intimate atmosphere.

 Please feel free to come casually dressed to these talks!!!

 Check this site and/or your inbox for upcoming events.
 To sign up for these coffee talks and cocktail talk, please visit SignUp Genius, a link will be sent to all members one month prior to the actual event.

 Stem cell therapies and cord blood banking

 Dr. Erica Sonnenburg, PhD: Tuesday, October 24, 2017 We are excited to kick off our Educational Coffee Talks on Tuesday, October 24th with Dr. Erica Sonnenburg, PhD.
 Dr. Sonnenburg is currently a top research scientist at the Stanford University School of Medicine in the Department of Microbiology and Immunology, where she studies the role of diet on the human intestinal microbiota.
 She coauthored The Good Gut: Taking Control of Your Weight, Your Mood, and Your Long-term Health with her husband, Dr. Justin Sonnenburg, PhD.
 Please refer to the following link for an interesting article on the Sonnenburgs: http://nymag.com/scienceofus/2015/04/sonnenburg-family-stomach-bacteria.html.

 Matthew Porteus, MD, PhD: Tuesday, January 24, 2017